FlyingPig69/Ergo_Explorer_Queries/README.md

 Ergopad query pulls in a few less tokens than expected (~10) but for the addresses I checked it's correct.
 It includes burnt tokens (address=NULL)

+**Ergopad Vesting - Claimed and veted amounts:**:

+Extracts all Ergopad Vesting keys and outputs original value (vested amount), current value (left to be claimed), start date and duration of vesting.